top of page

 Segmentation, Targeting, and Positioning as the Strategic Core of Market-Oriented Marketing

-The Strategic Problem of Heterogeneous Markets Modern markets are characterized by profound heterogeneity in customer needs, preferences, purchasing power, and behavior.
+Modern markets are characterized by profound heterogeneity in customer needs, preferences, purchasing power, and behavior.
 The assumption that a single product or marketing strategy can effectively serve an entire market has long been challenged by both empirical evidence and theoretical development.
-The Segmentation, Targeting, and Positioning framework, commonly referred to as STP, emerged as a systematic response to this chall
+The Segmentation, Targeting, and Positioning framework, commonly referred to as STP, emerged as a systematic response to this challenge.
+It provides a structured logic for unders

 Minimum Viable Product as a Learning-Oriented Framework in Entrepreneurship and Innovation